Terradue/doc-developer-sandbox/source/developer/parameters.rst

 Hands-On Exercise 5: using parameters
 #####################################

-In this exercise we will see the usage of parameters in the workflow.
+In this exercise we will study the usage of parameters in the workflow.

 Prerequisite
 =============